jewettaij/visfd/doc/doc_filter_mrc.md

 ### -auto-thresh score -supervised-multi list_of_files.txt

-*(WARNING: This experimental feature is difficult to use as of 2019-6-19.)*
+*(WARNING: This is an experimental feature as of 2019-6-19.
+           It has not been tested carefully, and may be difficult to use.)*

 The "*-supervised-multi*" argument is a variant of "*-supervised*" which allows you to use multiple training sets associated with multiple different images.

-*(Each of those images must be associated with a list of blobs that were detected by previously running this program with the "-blob" argument on that image.)*
+*(Note: Each of those images must be associated with a list of blobs that were detected by previously running this program with the "-blob" argument on that image.)*